adolfomunoz/fun/README.md

 * [fun-primes](https://github.com/adolfomunoz/fun/blob/master/examples/fun-primes.cc) creates an infinite list of prime numbers and prints part of it using different strategies (`take` and `takeWhile`).
 * Go to the [examples](https://github.com/adolfomunoz/fun/blob/master/examples) directory to find more.

-You can clone the repository and compile the example (git + gcc) as follows:
+You can clone the repository and compile some of the examples (git + gcc) as follows:
 ```
 git clone https://github.com/adolfomunoz/fun.git
 g++ --std=c++14 -O3 fun/examples/fun-dot.cc    -o fun-dot